mcjazzyfunky/js-surface/README.md

 #### createElement(type, props, ...children)

-`createElement` creates a virtual DOM element basically in the same way like the equally named functions in "React", "Inferno" and "React-Lite".
+`createElement` creates a virtual DOM element basically in the same way like the equally named functions in "React" and "Inferno".
 In "Preact" the corresponding function is called `h`.
-Unfortunatelly "Vue" does not have a global "createElement" counterpart, but only a non-global component "createElement" argument that is provided component-specific by Vue's `render` method.
+Unfortunatelly "Vue" does not have a global `createElement` counterpart, but only a non-global component `createElement` argument that is provided component-specific by Vue's `render` method.
 That's why jsSurface provide its own global `createElement` implementation for Vue which generates generic VDOM trees that will later be translated to Vue-specific VDOM tree within the Vue components `render` method.

 Returns VDOM tree.